The Chase Australia: Merchandise

 A localised version of the iOS and Android game from Barnstorm Games was released.
-The app features five chasers (excluding Cheryl 'Tiger Mum' Toh, whom had not yet appeared on the programme at the time of release) and can be played by up to four people, as in the actual show.
+The app features five chasers (excluding Cheryl 'Tiger Mum' Toh, who had not yet appeared on the programme at the time of release) and can be played by up to four people, as in the actual show.
 There is one significant difference between the show and the app; only three choices are presented for questions in the Cash Builder and Final Chase rounds, and no Final Chase is played if all the players are caught in their individual chases.

+On 13 July 2023, an updated app called The Chase: World Tour was released by Barnstorm Games, featuring the Australian chasers (now including Toh and Lejins), alongside the British and American chasers.

 On 8 February 2016, a board game version was released by Crown and Andrews.
 It features three of the chasers: Issa, Brydon, and Matt.
 Another edition of the board game was released by Imagination Games in 2019.